 Child sexual abuse continues to be a significant topic of our national conversation, and here are three important messages on that subject to know and share:

 - Child sexual abuse is a societal issue that extends beyond any one institution or organization.
 The statistics are startling.
 According to the National Center for Disease Control and Prevention, one in six boys and one in four girls will be victims of some form of sexual abuse before they turn 18 and 80-90% of offenders are family members or close family friends.
-Locally, there were 5,261 reports of child sexual abuse in the most recent “Minnesota’s Child Maltreatment Report, 2017” (none involving Scouting).
+Locally, there were 5,549 reports of child sexual abuse in the most recent “Minnesota’s Child Maltreatment Report, 2018” which is a 5.5% increase in reports over 2017 (none involving Scouting).

 - Scouting is committed to being part of the solution and we are in a position to help.
 Child safety experts have repeatedly called Scouting’s youth protection policies and practices the “gold standard” for youth-serving organizations.
 Nationally and locally, Scouting shares its expertise with a wide variety of other organizations.
 Scout leaders and parents make all kids safer as they apply our youth protection training and practices in other parts of our community.